Jitu7/coreJava/README.md

   * Keep in mind that method parameters are also part of local variable.
 * **class:**
   * If the class is final, we cannot extend it anymore.
-  * Sometimes we want once we have assigned a value to an attribute of a class; that value should remain there for every instance of that class, i.e., constant.
+  * Sometimes we want once we have assigned a value to an attribute of a class; that value should remain there for every instance of that class, i.e., Constant.
     Those instance variables we can declare final.
   * So the attribute of that instance will be stored in the memory at the time you create the instance itself.
     * One of the ways is to simply provide the value in the blueprint itself.
 That is by using = operator.